-Plaintiff brings this civil antitrust action on behalf of himself individually and on behalf of proposed Classes consisting of all persons and entities who purchased PVC municipal water pipes or PVC electrical conduit indirectly for end use from a Defendant in the United States from at least January 1, 2021, to the present (the "Class Period").
-Plaintiff brings this action for injunctive relief under Section 1 of the Sherman Act, and for treble damages under the antitrust laws, unfair competition laws, consumer protection laws, and unjust enrichment common laws of several states against Defendants and demand a trial by jury.
+Plaintiff brings this civil antitrust action on behalf of himself individually and on behalf of proposed Classes consisting of all persons and entities who purchased PVC municipal water pipes or PVC electrical conduit from a Defendant, through a non-converter1 PVC pipe seller, in the United States from at least January 1, 2021, to the present (the "Class Period").
+Plaintiff brings this action for injunctive relief and damages under Section 1 of the Sherman Act, and for treble damages under the antitrust laws, unfair competition laws, consumer protection laws, and unjust enrichment common laws of several states against Defendants and demand a trial by jury.